 - Opt for a White Board.
 In most industries, work incudes making notes, managing deadlines and keeping track of to-do lists.
 Wall calendars and appointment books are usually great for this, but if you want to lose the paper and save precious wall space, try adhering a magnetic dry erase white board to the fridge or other magnetic surface and be on your productive way.
 It keeps everything in one neat and organized place that is easily updated with the swipe of the eraser.

-Now that you’re settled into your new home office, contact the experts at Gotham Mini Storage for the perfect place to store those extra, non-work related items that you just can’t part with.
+Now that you’re settled into your new home office, contact the experts at Gotham Mini Storage, the best mini storage location in Manhattan, for the perfect place to store those extra non-work related items that you just can’t part with.